byuignite-papers/ODT_paper_SoftwareX/submissions/response_to_reviews_1.md

     -   Also, I would recommend that the post-processing data examples you provided be written in Jupyter notebooks for clarity.

+        ***This is a good recommendation.
+We have included a Jupyter notebook for post-processing the channelFlow, pipeFlow, and laminar_mixing_layer cases, with the latter already present.
+These will process the data and show comparison plots with the results.
+The previous stats.py functions are retained for consistency with the demonstration video and the codeocean module.
+The README files are updated.
+We have not made a jupyter notebook for the coldJet or jetFlame cases since these are larger simulations that are meant to be run and post-processed on a parallel processor with a job submission script, and that is how we and previous users have interacted with the code.***

 -   Impact:

     -   In the impact section line 298 the reference is missing.

     ***This has been corrected.***

 -   Lines 78 and 79: very cumbersome sentence.
 Suggest you use: the first term on the RHS of eq.
 1 is\... while the second term is\...

     ***We have reworded this paragraph: rather than jumping into symbol definitions, we note the physical meanings of the two additive terms on the right-hand-side of the equation.
 We also note the generality of the diffusive mixing, and that transport is refered to as mixing, which has relevance to understanding the naming in the source code.
 We then define the variables used.***

 **Review 2**